 Module supports insertion into and removal from an RX3i Universal Backplane which is under power.
-Refer to Section 2.6.4, Hot Insertion
+Refer to Section 2.6.4, Hot Insertion and Removal.

 Module supports firmware upgrades using the WinLoader software utility (if the host CPU has a serial port) or using a Web-based tool (if the host CPU has no serial port).
-Instructions are included with the and Removal.
+Instructions are included with the firmware upgrade kit.24